tidalu/Tour-of-web-Capabilities/web_capabilities_/th.md

 ## Speech Recognition API

     - It allows us to listen for user's voice and get a text transcript.
 It works only after a user gestrue and microphone permission

+## Speech Synthesis APi

+    - We can make the wen app speach in the standard speaker based on a text transcript. it uses synthesis voices from the OS